kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <div id="textTarget"></div>
 ...
 {% endprism %}
 The two buttons are still on our HTML page but we're updated them.
-For each one, we've removed the IDS, added a class called `btn` and added a data-attribute called `data-file`.
+For each one, we've removed the IDs, added a class called `btn` and added a data-attribute called `data-file`.

 The values of the data-attributes are unique for each button": each value is the name of the file that should be loaded using AJAX.
 {% prism javascript %}